 A complex one might cost $38,000 in India and $250,000 in US.
 A lot of app development project is hence outsourced to India.

 The core developing behind an app consists of the following:

 Communicates with the team and the client to avoid gaps and keeps a check on deadlines

 Develops the app by writing the codes and fixes bugs

 Ensures effective and uninterrupted communication between servers and database for the proper functioning of the app

 Responsible for the way the app looks and user-friendliness of the app.

 Ensures the app performs as per requirements.

 As it may be clear, an average cost may not suffice the question.
 Your app will have obviously different functionalities and features, with some consistent pricing methods.

-Check out some of our happy customers here.
+Check out some of our happy customers at our website, or directly here.